bmilne64/Climate-Analysis/README.md

 ### Part 1: Climate Analysis and Exploration

-In this section, I used Python and SQLAlchemy to perform basic climate analysis and data exploration of the climate database.
+In this project, I used Python and SQLAlchemy to perform basic climate analysis and data exploration of the climate database.

 First, I found the most recent date in the dataset and uised it to retrieve the previous 12 months of precipitation data by querying the 12 previous months of data.
 I loaded the query results into a Pandas DataFrame and plotted the results using the Dataframe plot method.